Heavy Vehicle National Law Amendment Bill 2025

 8.57 pmMrs KIRKLANDSupports

-Strongly supported the bill, noting 3,020 heavy vehicles pass through Rockhampton daily and heavy vehicles account for up to 50% of traffic on regional highways.
+Strongly supported the bill as transformative legislation for safer roads and smarter regulation, noting that 3,020 heavy vehicles pass through Rockhampton daily and heavy vehicles account for up to 50 per cent of traffic on some regional highways.

 In Rockhampton alone an average of 3,020 heavy vehicles pass through daily.
 On some of our regional highways, heavy vehicles account for up to 50 per cent of all of the traffic.2025-10-30View Hansard